christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-# Relation between theory of mind and language
+# The relationship between theory of mind and language

 In the human brain, the language network is a set of interconnected areas in the frontal and temporal lobes that handles everything from language comprehension to generation.
 It's highly tuned for various linguistic operations, covering everything from word meanings (semantics) to the broader context of conversations (pragmatics).